What is Civic Coin?

 Civic Coin shares similar traits with other crypto coins.
 It is completely auditable, secure, and decentralized.
-However, it also serves as the token on Civic Coin’s identity protection platform, and can be used to access the platform’s features.
+However, it also serves as the token on Civic Coin’s identity protection platform and can be used to access the platform’s features.

 Expanded definitions and additional information about Civic Coin can be accessed online via websites like Reddit.
-Discussions about blockchain technology are largely limited to the internet, as the academic world has met their rise with general skepticism.
+Discussions about blockchain technology are largely limited to the internet, as the academic world has met its rise with general skepticism.

 How Do I Buy Civic Coin?

 At the present moment, users can’t purchase Civic Coins directly.
 They must first locate a cryptocurrency exchange where more popular crypto coins like Ethereum and Bitcoin can be exchanged for Civic Coins.

 Therefore to purchase Civic Coins, one must create a cryptocurrency wallet—a digital storehouse or account that keeps cryptocurrencies—and set up an account with an exchange.
 Users can fund their exchange account with cash or with a credit card.
 As soon as the funds settle, Ethereum or Bitcoin can be purchased.
 With these coins, users can trade for Civic Coins via an online exchange.